 But what if I can’t afford higher credit card payments?

 Sometimes it can be hard to increase your payments, especially if you’ve got a lot of essential costs going out of your account every month.
 However, if you’re in persistent debt you’ll really benefit from increasing your monthly repayment, even if it’s only by a small amount.

 We’ve also got a downloadable budgeting planner that you can use if you’re unsure where your money’s going every month; it’ll help you identify areas where you can cut down.
 Are there some changes you could make?
 Some great tips include:

 - choosing Netflix instead of going to the cinema

 - getting your energy on a fixed tariff

 Changing your repayment date

 One way around this is to simply change your repayment date to the start of the month (or just after you’ve been paid, whatever part of the month that is) so you don’t leave yourself struggling.

 Will my card be suspended if I don’t start paying more?

-They will only do this if they feel that you aren’t making any effort to get out of persistent debt (i.e ignoring their letters and not making any payment increases or one-off payments) and feel that suspending your card is the only way to stop you paying any more in interest and charges.
+They will only do this if they feel that you aren’t making any effort to get out of persistent debt (e.g. ignoring their letters and not making any payment increases or one-off payments) and decide that suspending your card is the only way to stop you paying any more in interest and charges.